 Invariably, during these conversations, we ask the question “are you working with an agent“.
 Most of the time, folks say no. And they usually are not, at least in their minds.

-But there are those times when a home buyer or seller is deliberately cheating on their agent and using us.
+But there are those times when a home buyer or seller is deliberately cheating on their New Orleans real estate agent and using us.